redbrick/static-site/README.md

 - `mailing_list` a newline-separated list of email addresses
 - `email_update_log` a newline-separated reverse-chronological list of times email updates were sent
 - `.env` by copying `.env.example` and **modifying values (*important*)**
-- Set any Enviroment Variables through the env file
+- Set any Environment Variables through the env file

 `mailing_list` and `email_update_log` can be left blank, though updates for every post in history will be sent if no previous send date is specified.